openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 Options:

     -h                           Print a usage message.
     -i                           Required.
 An input to process.
-The input must be a single image, a folder of images or anything that cv::VideoCapture can process.
+The input must be a single image, a folder of images, video file or camera id.
     -loop                        Optional.
 Enable reading the input in a loop.
+    -o "<path>"                  Optional.
+Name of output to save.
+    -limit "<num>"               Optional.
+Number of frames to store in output.
+If 0 is set, all frames are stored.
     -m "<path>"                  Required.
 Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
     -m_pa "<path>"               Optional.
 Path to the Person Attributes Recognition Crossroad model (.xml) file.
     -m_reid "<path>"             Optional.
 Path to the Person Reidentification Retail model (.xml) file.